 For the garden sip and see I planned, I loved the idea of saying “grow with love” and I made a wooden sign for the baby’s room that everyone could sign.

-Plus, I also had guests vote whether baby Lily looked like mom or dad.
+I had guests vote whether baby Lily looked like mom or dad with a simple chalkboard set up.
+Then I created the time capsule game you see in the photo.
 These are both games that people can do throughout the party without having to make everyone sit down and play it, which I love.

 Say Thanks with a Favor

 Finally, it’s time for goodbyes and thank you.
 For a garden party I absolutely adore the idea of seed packets for basically any garden themed party.

 Therefore, for the garden sip and see, I made cute little packet covers that say “tiny seeds grow into beautiful blooms”.

 I added a sticker on the back stating “thank you for sprinkling baby Lily with your love.”